DrakenWan/Yale3/README.md

 ## Bug reporting
 I strive to make the code as general as possible but the extractor tool may not be perfect.
 If you find any bug on any profile please let me know in [issues](https://github.com/DrakenWan/Yale3/issues) section.

+Note**: If the chrome extension hangs due to some error or bug, go to `chrome://extensions` and `update` the `Yale3` extension and referh to a new linkedin profile.
+THis will resolve the issue.
+If possible you can screenshot the error you find in the `chrome://extensions` page and report it in the issue section.
 ## Update Timeline

 I will keep posting timed updates here.
 In future will shift these somewhere else if I have time